docksal/docksal/docs/content/core/volumes.md

       - /Users/alex/mysite:/var/www:rw
 ```

-It is an unnamed volume with bind driver.
-However, to support various OS in Docksal, we cannot always rely on the
+That is a called a bind mount - mounting a files/folder on the host directly into a container.
-bind driver and should not use unnamed volumes.
+However, to support various OS in Docksal, we cannot always rely on bind mounts.

-Instead, Docksal defines several named Docker volumes per project for you:
+Docksal defines several named Docker volumes per project for you:

-- `project_root` stores your project files (see warnings below about usecases of this volume)
+- `project_root` stores your project files (see warnings below about use cases for this volume)
-- `cli_home` to store home folder of your `cli` container independently of the `cli` container
+- `cli_home` stores home folder of your `cli` container independently of the `cli` container
-- `db_data` to store your database data independently of the `db` container
+- `db_data` stores your database data independently of the `db` container
-- `docksal_ssh_agent` to share SSH keys with containers
+- `docksal_ssh_agent` stores SSH keys shared with all project stacks

-Docksal made these volumes to function transparently across different operating systems, but their actual definitions
+Docksal makes these volumes to function transparently across different operating systems, but their actual definitions
 vary depending on the `DOCKSAL_VOLUMES` option.

 {{% notice note %}}